Travel Insurance for Seniors Over 70 with Diabetes

 The Short Answer

-Yes, seniors over 70 with diabetes can get travel insurance — and most plans won't charge extra for your condition.
-What you're buying is acute onset coverage: if your diabetes causes a sudden emergency (severe low blood sugar, DKA), the plan covers that emergency treatment.
-Routine insulin and glucose supplies are not covered — bring those from home.
+Yes, seniors over 70 with diabetes can get travel insurance — and your condition won't affect your premium or eligibility.
+What you're buying is acute onset coverage: if your diabetes causes a sudden emergency (severe low blood sugar, DKA), the plan covers that emergency.
+But which plan you choose matters enormously at this age.
+IMG has no acute onset at 70+.
+WorldTrips covers ages 70–79 only.
+Trawick is the only plan covering acute onset through age 89.

 What Acute Onset Coverage Means for Diabetic Travelers